Acupuncture & Nervous System Regulation

 • Chronic inflammatory disorders

-• Immune dysregulation and chronic inflammation
+• Immune dysregulation

 Emotional Health & Nervous System Dysregulation

-• Stress and chronic overwhelm
+• Chronic stress and overwhelm

 • Anxiety and emotional dysregulation